 The direct recruitment eligibility of international PhD holders is applicable for the disciplines of Arts, Commerce, Humanities, Education, Law, Social Sciences, Sciences, Languages, Library Science, Physical Education and Journalism and Mass Communication.

-From December 2018 onward UGC NET will be conducted by NTA instead of CBSE.
+From December 2018 onward UGC NET Exam is going to be conducted by NTA instead of CBSE.
 This was announced by Mr. Prakash Javadekar, MHRD Union Minister.

 UGC Pay review committee has implemented the 7th Pay Commission for teachers.

 Due to this approx. 7.58 lakh teachers and academic staff in 106 UGC funded universities/colleges and many govt, state and privately funded universities and colleges will be benefited.

 "The measures proposed in the revised pay structure are expected to improve quality of higher education and also attract and retain talent," the government said.